 - 2 tbsp extra virgin olive oil

-- Divide the red onion slices between two large squares of parchment paper, placing them on the right half of the square with one inch of space between the onions and the edge of the paper.
+- Slice the red onion in slices and place them on the right half of each square leaving space between the onions and the edge of the paper.

-- Place each fish fillet on top of the onion.
-Season each fillet with one teaspoon of Greek seasoning spice mix and drizzle with a tablespoon of olive oil.
+- On top of the onion place each fish fillet and season with one teaspoon of Greek seasoning spice mix and a few drops of olive oil.